 Lodging: We stay in a nomad families’ guest gers inside the national park, where it’s just beautiful.
 The gers have real beds in them, so they’re very comfortable.

-We get excited about heating cow dung patties in the little stove but the ger is warm enough at night.
+I was excited about heating cow dung patties in the little stove in the ger because that’s how they do it.
+But the ger is warm enough at night and we don’t end up doing it.
 I realize that if the insulation is enough for Mongolia’s harsh winters, it’s definitely enough for the warm summers.
 We each get a bed and the beds are big enough that couples can share a bed.
 (Not altogether, of course… unless that’s your jam?)

 Facilities: The toilet is an outhouse with, surprisingly a flushing sit down toilet.
 While there are a lot of flies, it’s actually pretty clean – not like a toilet back home naturally, but I have to admit, I’ve seen worse at some dive bars!
 We use our own toilet paper.